-It’s a life-changing event having a baby but unfortunately they don’t come with an instruction manual.
+It’s a life-changing event having a baby but unfortunately, they don’t come with an instruction manual.
 While you can read through parenting books for some tips, here’s some advice I shared with a friend who recently had her first child.
-Plus, there’s additional pieces of advice from my readers for first-time mums.
+Plus, there are additional pieces of advice from my readers for first-time mums.

 1. The first twelve weeks can be a struggle